End HIV Stigma | End HIV Dallas County

 A health care professional refusing to provide care or services to a person living with HIV.

-Refusing casual contact with someone living with HIV — like not sharing food or drinks, or even shaking hands.
+Refusing casual contact with someone living with HIV or AIDS — like not sharing food or drinks or even shaking hands.

 End HIV Stigma

-What exactly is HIV stigma?
-HIV stigma is the negative attitudes and beliefs about people who are living with the virus.
-It’s the prejudice that comes with labeling an individual as part of a group that is believed to be social pariahs.
+HIV stigma is negative attitudes and beliefs about people who are living with the HIV virus.
+It’s the prejudice against a group of people that attempts to make them social outcasts.
 Stigma leads to the bullying, harassment, and mistreatment of those living with HIV and those who are believed to have it because of the groups or communities they’re a part of.
-The fear, misinformation, and discrimination that comes with HIV can be a dangerous consequence for those who live with it daily.
-That’s why it is so important to stop the stigma and refute misinformation with facts.
+The fear, misinformation, and discrimination that are directed toward people living with HIV can be dangerous.
+End HIV stigma by refuting misinformation with facts.